Merchants Trust Company (Memphis, TN)

 Newspaper Excerpt

-preliminary intimation of which was given by withdrawal of many deposits Tuesday afternoon, was the immediate cause of the suspension
+preliminary intimation ot which was given by the withdrawal of many deposits Tuesday afternoon

 Source